fineanmol/plant-tree/README.md

-🌵 Updated on Thu, 11 Sep 2025 12:30:09 GMT
+🌴 Updated on Thu, 11 Sep 2025 18:58:15 GMT

-> "Code is like humor.
-When you have to explain it, it's bad."
+> "Before software can be reusable, it first has to be usable."